White House: Trump OK with second shutdown over border spat

-WASHINGTON (AP) — Acting White House chief of staff Mick Mulvaney says President Donald Trump is prepared for another government shutdown if Congress won’t work with him to secure the southern border.
+WASHINGTON (AP) — Acting White House chief of staff Mick Mulvaney says President Donald Trump is prepared for another government shutdown if Congress won’t work with him to secure the U.S.-Mexico border.

 Mulvaney says Trump doesn’t want to see federal agencies closed again and doesn’t want to declare a national emergency either.
 But he says Trump is prepared to do either.